Skip to main content

 Definition

-To perform skilled maintenance, repair and technical duties related to access control, alarm monitoring and security surveillance systems; to install, configure, troubleshoot and maintain hardware and networks; and to assist with larger or more complex facilities security jobs.
+To perform skilled duties related to the development, installation, maintenance, and repair of Facilities Security hardware and software systems including building access control, lockdown, alarm, security camera and other assigned systems; install, configure, troubleshoot, and maintain hardware and software systems; and assist with larger or more complex facilities security jobs.

 Distinguishing Characteristics

-This is the journey level in the single level Facilities Security Technician class.
+This is the journey level in the Facilities Security professional series.
 Incumbents initially perform the more routine duties assigned to positions in this class and work under close supervision.
 However, as experience is gained, incumbents are expected to perform the full range of duties as assigned with increasing independence.

 Supervision Received and Exercised